Someday We'll Know

-"Someday We'll Know" is a song by the New Radicals.
-It was released in March 1999 as the second single off their album Maybe You've Been Brainwashed Too (1998).
+"Someday We'll Know" is a song by the New Radicals released in March 1999 as the second and final single from their debut album Maybe You've Been Brainwashed Too (1998).
 Lyrically, the song explores the confusion over why a relationship ended.
-The group dissolved before the single's release, and as a result the song failed to match the success of the preceding single, "You Get What You Give", which had topped the charts in New Zealand and Canada and peaked within the top 5 on the United Kingdom singles chart.
-In contrast, "Someday We'll Know" became a top 40 hit only in Brazil where it made number 38 there, and failed to chart on the Billboard Hot 100.
-The song is the group's second and final single, and has been covered by numerous artists, including Mandy Moore & Jon Foreman of Switchfoot, America and Hall & Oates.
+The group dissolved before the single's release, and as a result the song failed to match the success of the preceding single, "You Get What You Give", becoming a top 40 hit only in Brazil and Scotland, and failed to chart on the Billboard Hot 100.
+The song has since been covered by numerous artists, including Mandy Moore & Jon Foreman of Switchfoot, America and Hall & Oates.

 Composition

 The song is a midtempo ballad in which Gregg Alexander reflects on a past relationship and wonders why his girlfriend left him, eventually concluding that someday he'll know the answer.
 Rolling Stone called the song "reflective," while Consequence of Sound commented that the song is "relatable to the ever-been-broken-hearted with lines like 'I'm speeding by the place that I met you for the 97th time tonight' and 'If I could ask God just one question: Why aren't you here with me tonight?'"